sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 **Apply `flex-basis` to children (not to the crossbow itself).
 The default value `flex-basis: auto` means to fallback to using `width` when `flex-direction: row` or `height` property when `flex-direction: column`. `flex-basis` changes the size of items in the direction of main axis.
 Example: `flex-basis: 300px`, `flex-basis: 50vw`.**

+- ❤️ `flex-basis` defines the starting size of a flex item before any space is distributed by flex-grow or taken away by flex-shrink.
+  - Think of it as the initial width or height (depending on flex direction) that the item “wants” to be.
 - `flex-basis` overrides (takes precedence) the `width` property when `flex-direction: row`.
 - `flex-basis` overrides (takes precedence) the `height` property when `flex-direction: column`.
   - It is a new and improved version of css width/height property.